 Eturnagaram Sanctuary has a water source called Dayyam Vagu, which separates the sanctuary into two parts.
 This sanctuary provides shelter to Tiger, Leopard, Panther, Wolf, Wild Dogs, Jackals Sloth Bear, Chousingha, Black Buck, Nilgai, Sambar, Spotted Deer, Four Horned Antilope, Chinkara, Black Buck, Gaur, and Giant Squirrels.
 The sanctuary is also home to a wide range of bird species.

 Jampannavagu, a tributary to Godavari River which flows through Medaram, merges with the River Godavari near Eturunagaram village.
 The wide & pleasant Godavari River amidst thick forest is a delight to watch in peak monsoon season.

 There are no organized tours and safaris available in the sanctuary.
 Visitors can hire a Jeep and explore the forest with permission from Eturunagaram Forest Officer (Ph: 08717-231240).

-Best time to visit Eturnagaram Sanctuary is October to May.
+The best time to visit Eturnagaram Sanctuary is from October to May.